 Tip: Not everything has to be perfect so try to take small risks and use your intuition.
 Mistakes may mean you learn something new.
 Try to split the task up into more manageable parts.

 Need help setting new patterns and mindsets this year contact me.
-I can work with you in person or virtually to help you become more productive and have time for the things that are important to you.
+I can work with you virtually to help you become more productive and have time for the things that are important to you.

 Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually using Zoom.
 She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
 She uses her love of teaching to reduce clutter, in your home, office, mind and time.
 She guides and supports you to be accountable for your time, to complete projects and reach your goals.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
 Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.